-“Every Inch of My Imagination”: Mangaka Yukimura Makoto on writing women and slavery in Vinland Saga
+“Every Inch of My Imagination”: Mangaka Makoto Yukimura on writing women and slavery in Vinland Saga

 By: Toni Sun Prickett October 30, 20240 Comments

-Spoilers for part one of Vinland Saga
+Spoilers for all parts of Vinland Saga adapted into anime (chapters 1-100)

-Yukimura Makoto came recently to NYC for Kodansha House to discuss his landmark series Vinland Saga.
+Makoto Yukimura came recently to NYC for Kodansha House to discuss his landmark series Vinland Saga.
 A work that has been running for nearly twenty years, Vinland Saga could best be described as the greatest anti-war epic of our times—sprawling in scope, it charts the rise and fall of Norse empires and the first European exploration of the American continent through the eyes of Thorfinn, an Icelandic young man who dreams of creating a world without war or slavery.
 His path getting there is brutal, however: first leaving a trail of bodies in his wake before he is enslaved and loses everything, out of emptiness he is then able to find renewed purpose.

 Joe Pascullo, Yukimura Makoto, and his translator/interpretor on stage seated